Overview

 On 14 August 2025, we released consultation materials for the savanna sequestration and avoidance method early to provide additional time for stakeholders to familiarise themselves with the method.
 Then on 19 September 2025, we also released materials for the savanna emissions avoidance method.

 On behalf of the Emissions Reduction Assurance Committee (ERAC), we invite you to make a submission about the proposed new savanna methods during the public consultation period - running from 7 October 2025 to 3 November 2025.
-Lodge your submission by clicking ‘Take the survey’ button under the Have your say heading below.

 In person workshop - recorded presentations